gofractally/psibase/doc/psidk/src/specifications/app-architecture/README.md

 ## Supervisor

-Psibase apps are all loaded inside of a client-side component known as the supervisor.
+Psibase apps make use of a client-side component known as the supervisor.
 The supervisor is responsible for:
-1. Instantiating apps
+1. Instantiating plugins
 2. Facilitating all communication between UIs and plugins, plugins and other plugins, and plugins and services
+3. Constructing and submitting transactions (write operations) to the server

 See the [supervisor](./supervisor.md) specification for more details.